Harmful & Addictive Products

 We exclude companies with significant involvement in the production of certain addictive products: tobacco, alcohol, and gambling.
 The more successful such companies are, the greater the cost they impose on society.
 This is not a business model we support.

 The capital markets are highly effective mechanisms for raising funds for a wide variety of products and services, but we do not believe they are meant to deliver products that have the potential to cause incalculable harm.
-We therefore exclude corporations substantially involved in nuclear weapons production and military weapons and civilian firearms production, as well as the owners of nuclear power plants.
+We therefore exclude corporations substantially involved in nuclear weapons production and military weapons and civilian firearms production, as well as the owners of active nuclear power plants.
 The dangers of weapons of mass destruction and the international arms trade are among the greatest we face today, and we view the spread of nuclear power technology as tied to the proliferation of nuclear weapons, in addition to presenting significant risks to human health and the environment.

 Major producers of synthetic pesticides and agricultural chemicals are also typically excluded, as are for-profit companies substantially involved in the operation of prisons.